plone/documentation/develop/addons/components/genericsetup.rst

 ============================================

-Besides out-of-the-box XML steps which easily provide both install and uninstall, GenericSetup provides a way to run custom Python code when your add-on product is installed and uninstalled.
+Besides out-of-the-box XML steps which easily provide both install and uninstall, GenericSetup provides a way to run custom Python code when your add-on package is installed and uninstalled.
 This is not a very straightforward process, though.

 .. note::